A NSW Government website

 What data does this website collect?

-To help the Western Parkland City Authority improve its website and provide better services to its users, visits to this website may be tracked, including through the use of persistent cookies, to record information that may include:
+To help the Bradfield Development Authority improve its website and provide better services to its users, visits to this website may be tracked, including through the use of persistent cookies, to record information that may include:

 • the user's service address;